Own Your Own Protection Plan

 In today’s ever changing environment, it’s important for any successful business to develop a competitive advantage in the marketplace and mitigate the risks that come along with day-to-day business operations; the self-storage industry is no different.
 Customers are looking for added benefits when choosing a storage facility, and with the amount of competition in the market place, customer retention is becoming increasingly difficult.
 In order to compete, companies must develop competitive advantages to differentiate itself above its competitors.
 One such advantage is the implementation of an Storage Damage Waiver (SDW) and contents coverage program.

-Minimize risk, and maximize the benefits by offering your own custom insurance program.
+Minimize risk, and maximize the benefits by offering your own custom Protection Plan.

 What Is Storage Assurance?

-Storage Assurance is a custom insurance program for tenants.
+Storage Assurance is a custom protection plan for tenants.
 For years, insurance companies have been collecting insurance premiums from storage unit tenants.
 No one questions this paradigm because, well, that’s the way it’s always been.
 With Storage Assurance, we’re attempting to retrain that perspective.
 We want to empower storage unit owners with the knowledge and guidance to help them manage tenant risks and relationships more effectively.

-- ABC offers coverage via a third party insurance provider.
-The participation in this program is not substantial and ABC only receives a small percentage of premiums earned.
+- EMC requires that all facilities offer coverage via a 3rd party insurance provider.
+However, participation in this program is not substantial and EMC only receives a small percentage of premiums earned.

-Find out how Storage Assurance helped ABC Self-Storage create an additional source of income while providing superior protection for their tenants.
+Find out how Storage Assurance helped Evergreen Management Company create an additional source of income while providing superior protection for their tenants.

 COMPLETE THE FORM TO DOWNLOAD OUR CASE STUDY

-Stop offering 3rd party insurance products; by owning your own Insurance Company you are taking steps to ensure your business stands out in the marketplace.
+Stop offering 3rd party insurance products; by owning your own Protection Plan you are taking steps to ensure your business stands out in the marketplace.